Fully discrete error analysis of finite element discretizations of time-dependent Stokes equations in a stream-function formulation: Continuous problem

 \subsection{Results on the time-dependent Stokes problem}

-For a better comparison of the stream function formulation to the classic formulation of the Stokes problem, let us recall some well known results.
-Most commonly, the Stokes equations on the continuous level are discussed in divergence free spaces, to which end we introduce the notations
+For a better comparison of the stream-function formulation to the classic formulation of the Stokes problem, let us recall some well known results.
+Most commonly, the Stokes equations on the continuous level are discussed in divergence-free spaces, to which end we introduce the notations

 where by $\nn \cdot \vv$ we denote the normal trace of $\vv$.
 It is straightforward to verify the following result \begin{lemma} On the space $H^1_0(\Om)^2$, the following norms are equivalent:

 Especially, $\norm{\curl(\vv)}_{L^2(\Om)}$ induces a norm on $\V$ equivalent to the $H^1_0(\Om)$ norm. \end{lemma} \begin{proof} For $\vv \in C^\infty_0(\Om)^2$ we obtain using the definition of $\nabla \cdot$ and $\curl$, as well as integration by parts